Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

    - Render auto-provisions and sets `DATABASE_URL`
 6. **Deploy!**

-The self-ping mechanism automatically keeps your free tier instance alive.

 ### Alternative: Railway, Fly.io, or Vercel
 This is a standard Express app, so it deploys anywhere: